AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 `Multicloud Peering <http://docs.aviatrix.com/HowTos/peering_faq.html>`_

-The Aviatrix Controller provides a single pane of glass for all your secure networking tasks.
-You can run the Controller in your own VPC.

-The following guide applies to running the Controller in your own environment.

 The first thing you need to do is to launch the Controller instance.

 We'll walk you through 4 steps.
 By the end, you'll be